mrsixw/concourse-rsync-resource/README.md

 The `base_dir` is searched for any new artifacts being stored

 ### `in` : retrieve a given artifacts from `server`
-Given a `version` check for its existance and rsync back the artifacts for the version.
+Given a `version` check for its existence and rsync back the artifacts for the version.

 ### `out` : place a new artifact on `server`
 Generate a new `version` number an associated directory in `base_dir` on `server` using the specified user credential.
-Rsync across artifacts from the input directory to the server storgage location and output the `version`
+Rsync across artifacts from the input directory to the server storage location and output the `version`
+#### Parameters

+* `sync_dir`: *Optional.* Directory to be sync'd.
+If specified limit the directory to be sync'd to sync_dir.
+If not specified everything in the `put` will be sent (which could include container resources, whole build trees etc.)